 I’m not a chip eater, but I imagine this would be the perfect way to use those last crunched up chips in the bottom of the bag.
-Unless, you like eating those last bits with a spoon.
-I can’t imagine how else you could eat them.
+Unless you like eating those last bits with a spoon.

-- Use a silicon mat.
+- First, use a silicone mat.
 I use a Silpat brand.
-Besides being easier to cleanup, using a silicone baking mat allows the cookie to ‘grab’ onto something as it cooks.
+Besides being easier to clean up, using a silicone baking mat allows the cookie to ‘grab’ onto something as it cooks.
 This aids in making a thicker, softer cookie which I like.

-- Use a quick-release scoop to get all your cookies the same size.
-Not only will they look more professional, they’ll cook more evenly.
+- Next, use a quick-release scoop to get all your cookies the same size.
+Not only will they look more professional, but they’ll also cook more evenly.

-- Cool your cookie sheet between cooking each batch.
+- As well, cool your cookie sheet between cooking each batch.
 A hot sheet makes the dough begin to melt before getting into the oven, which makes them bake unevenly.
-They’ll tend to have thin crisp edges and thick, under-cooked centers.
+They’ll tend to have thin crisp edges and thick, undercooked centers.

 - Freeze batter and cook later.